 Questions About the Ceremony, Reception, or Pre-Wedding Events

-Trivia games can be played during the reception or any pre-wedding event, such as the bridal shower and the bachelorette party [link to the article about the differences between bridal showers and bachelorette parties, not yet posted].
+Trivia games can be played during the reception or any pre-wedding event, such as the bridal shower and the bachelorette party.
 Depending on when you decide to play the bride and groom trivia game, you can include questions referencing the details of other events.

 - How many guests are in the reception?

 - What is the flavor of the wedding cake?

 - What kind of flowers is the bride carrying?